-Following the war, Fifth Air Force returned its headquarters to Japan.
-Not only concerned with maintaining a strong tactical posture for the defense of both Japan and South Korea, Fifth Air Force played a critical role in helping the establishment of the Japan Air Self-Defense Force as well as the Republic of Korea Air Force.
-These and other peacetime efforts lasted a decade before war clouds once again developed in the Pacific.
+Following the Korean War armistice, Fifth Air Force returned to Japan to resume its role of maintaining a strong tactical posture for the defense of that country, as well as the ROK and the northwestern Pacific region.
+Moreover, Fifth Air Force played a critical role in the establishment of another allied air force, Koku-Jieitai, the Japan Air Self-Defense Force (JASDF), which activated in 1954.

 Fifth Air Force Mission Today:

-Fifth Air Force supports the Defense of Japan, advances U.S. interests, and promotes broader Asia-Pacific security and stability by advancing bilateral air, space and cyberspace operations and interoperability, enabling USAF forces and capabilities in Japan, and rapidly responding to crises.
+Fifth Air Force supports the Defense of Japan, advances U.S. interests, and promotes broader Indo-Pacific security by advancing bilateral air, space and cyberspace capability and interoperability, and ensures U.S. Air Force forces are ready to respond rapidly to a crisis or contingency.

 Fifth Air Force Vision: